 While in therapy with me I may teach you skills from a program called Seeking Safety (Coping Handout) as well as Dialectical Behavioral Therapy.
 These programs focus on learning emotional regulation as well as learning how trauma has impacted your thinking about yourself and others.
 When you are ready, we may use Flash and/or Eye Movement Desensitization and Reprocessing (EMDR) to come to terms with what has taken place in your life.
 Flash Technique has the potential to quickly cause negative memories to stop distressing you.
 EMDR is a powerful treatment that Dr. Francine Shapiro discovered by chance in 1987.
 To date, thousands of psychotherapists have been trained to provide EMDR based on Shapiro's research.

 During an EMDR session, I lead you to hold "tappers" or listen to tones that activate both sides of the brain.
 Each session can last between 50 and 90 minutes.
 In preparing for EMDR we spend time building up your positive qualities or inner resources.
 You can also use these resourcing tools outside of therapy to feel more grounded or relaxed.

 How EMDR works is still under investigation by neuroscientists.
 What we do know is that when a person experiences trauma, the brain may start to process information differently.
 A person who has experienced trauma or negative life events may relate in ways that feel "stuck" or repetitious.
 EMDR helps to move people out of these negative mental patterns and into a more adult, healthy functioning.
 I have worked with people recovering from past events such as sexual abuse, physical assault, witnessing or taking part in violence, deaths, accidents and car accidents.

 In 1999 I completed my advanced (Level II) training and later went through a lengthy certification process.
 I was a Certified EMDR Therapist (2004-2008).
-Though I have not paid for the certification, I continue to be an active EMDR therapist in my practice.
+Though I have not paid for the certification, I continue to be an active EMDR therapist.

 Due to ethical guidelines, I am not able to share my client testimonials on this website.
 View these short videos to learn more about how EMDR works.